-The Junior Olympic Program is organized into 10 different levels of training or competition.
+The Junior Olympic Program is organized into ten different levels of training or competition.
 Each level has multiple age groups and opportunities for participation and competition.
 Competition is carried out at the local, state, regional and national levels through USA Gymnastics sanctioned invitational meets and championship level meets.
-For Levels IX and X, the season culminates at the Men’s Junior Olympic National Championships held in May of each year.
-For elite level athletes, the culminating event is the USA Gymnastics National Championships.
+The Men’s Junior Olympic National Championships are held in May of each year for eligible athletes in Levels 8, 9 and 10 who have qualified through their Regional Championships.
+The season culminates for eligible Level 10 athletes at the P&G Gymnastics Championships.

 The Junior Olympic Age Group Program is organized into the following three areas: